andy@ideagroupatlanta.com | (404) 213-4416

 Doctor Who is a Time Lord.
 He wanders all of space and time righting wrongs and doing his best to keep various civilizations from vaporizing themselves.
 Let’s use some of his ideas and make meeting agendas more flexible and results-driven.
 Here are new ways to organize your meetings that audiences will love.

 If you keep up with sci-fi, you know Doctor Who is a renowned BBC TV series that celebrates its 50 anniversary in 2013.
 The Johnstons are serious fans.
-I was watching an episode and realized that one of the biggest challenges of every event, meeting and trade show is order Lyrica online mastering time.
+I was watching an episode and realized that one of the biggest challenges of every event, meeting and trade show is mastering time.
 Even if you aren’t a Doctor Who fan, come along – this is going to be fantastic!

 Be a Time Master